 A comfortable silence settles over the table as they eat, broken only by Percy's starved moans as he shoves burger in his face, or by somebody sucking down their soda.
 Peter takes the opportunity to study Percy's cousins more closely.

 Thalia, like he saw in the photograph, is slender and short compared to her two cousins, who are both taller than her.
 Her eyes, an electric blue in color, exactly like a clear summer's day sky, pop against her heavy black eye make-up.
 Peter counts three piercings in her right ear, and seven in her left, all of them either dainty silver hoops or black studs, plus one wicked looking authentic white bone earring dangling from her right earlobe.

-"Your hair."
-He says, eyes drifting up to her head.
+"Your hair," he blurts, eyes drifting up to her head.
 He doesn't recall it looking like that in the picture Percy showed him.

 She pats it lightly.
 "Yeah?
 You like it?
 I got it done a day ago, in that weird barbershop place downtown."
 Her hair, which had been simply spiky and pitch black in the picture, is styled into a fashionable soft hawk haircut, with the sides of her head done in a close shave and the top a fringe of ebony hair tousled forward.
 A chunk of her bangs has been dyed brilliant streaks of electric blue and glimmering silver.
 It's something Peter thought he would only ever see on television.

 Percy looks up from his burger long enough to notice the change in her appearance.
 "Thalia!
 You got a haircut!"